evgenynacu/defi-automation-contracts/README.md

 ## How-to deploy the contract
 1. npm install
 2. 'npx hardhat deploy --network mainnet_universal --tags deploy-new-vault-proxy'.
 This will deploy proxy contract or update the code and update strategies
+3. instead of setting vault in each call you can set it in .env file.
+Just set VAULT=<vault_address>

 ## How-to deposit